luislopez-dev/.NET-Software-DevOps-Architecture/README.md

 ## Introduction

-This repository is intended for educational and experimental purposes only.
-It is not production-ready and should not be used in live or critical environments.
+<strong>This project focuses on high-level architecture.</strong> It is intended for educational and experimental purposes only.

-<strong>This project focuses on high-level architecture.</strong> Some patterns like dtos and isolated use cases have been omitted.
+Some patterns like dtos and isolated use cases have been omitted.
 I might continue to refine this project in future updates as time permits.
-If you need references on how to use DTOs, the mediator pattern and other patterns which are not included in this project feel free to review my other repos:
+If you need references on how to use DTOs, the mediator pattern and other patterns which are not included in this project feel free to review some of my other repos:
 * https://github.com/luislopez-dev/.Net-datingApp-web-api
 * https://github.com/luislopez-dev/.NET-MEDIATOR-PATTERN-IMPL